pib/papaya/README.md

 See the top of ppya.py for some information on how to write code in Papaya assembly.
 See fib.pya and test.pya for simple examples.

+For a bit more information on Python bytecodes, see the documentation for the [python dis module][dis], and my [first blog post about Papaya][papaya].

 ## Note:

 This code has been basically untouched for 4 years, aside from a